eobrain/funcgo/README.md

 }
 ```

 This example shows an example of Java interoperability.
-In this case
-symbols are not mangled but are passed on unchanged to Java.
 The `::`
-specifies access to a static function.
+specifies access to a static function (with symbol names not being
+mangled, but passed to Java as-is).

-This is also the first time we have specified a type for a value, in
+This is also the first time we have specified a type for a value,
-this case the `String` type on the outer function parameter.
-This is
+specifying the `String` type on the outer function's parameter.
+This
-optional, but doing so in this case avoids using Java reflection,
+is optional, but doing so in this case avoids Java reflection, making
-making for a more efficient implementation.
+for a more efficient implementation.

-We also see here an example of an anonymous function, in this case a
+We also see here an example of an anonymous function, here a predicate
-predicate (function returning Boolean) that tests if a character is a
+(function returning Boolean) that tests if a character is a non-letter
-non-letter or an upper-case letter.
+or an upper-case letter.

 The [`isEvery`][isevery] function tests whether this predicate is true
 for every character in the string.